tryton-vanmeer/tryton-vanmeer.github.io/content/about.md

 id = "about"
 +++

-## Programmer Who Loves Linux and Computer Hardware
+## Programmer who loves Linux and all things computers.
 # Projects

 ## Dotfiles